zhagan/asterisk-soundcloud/README.md

 All prompts (wavs) needed to deploy this system are included.

-I had deplyed this for a few years but eventually I let my registration expire, hopefully someone will find this useful some day
+I had deployed this for a few years starting in 2013 but eventually I let my registration expire, hopefully someone will find this useful some day